carlk3/FreeRTOS-FAT-CLI-for-RPi-Pico/README.md

 Fragmented files can result from multiple files being incrementally extended in an interleaved fashion.
 One strategy to avoid fragmentation is to pre-allocate files to their maximum expected size, then reuse these files at run time.
-Since a flash memory erase block is typically filled with 0xFF after an erase, you could write a file full of 0xFF bytes (chosen to avoid flash memory "wear") ahead of time.
+Since a flash memory erase block is typically filled with 0xFF after an erase (although some cards use 0x00), you could write a file full of 0xFF bytes (chosen to avoid flash memory "wear") ahead of time.
 Then
 [ff_fopen](https://www.freertos.org/FreeRTOS-Plus/FreeRTOS_Plus_FAT/stdio_API/ff_fopen.html)